 I sat on a bee.

-I've been researching local options for buying bees.
-I feel a sense of urgency to get my bees ordered, but I also felt overwhelmed at the choices.
-I've also discovered that most sources are already sold out for this spring.
+I've been researching local options for buying bees, and I've discovered that most sources are already sold out for this spring.
 If I want bees this year, I needed to get it done.

 This weekend I was able to attend an all-day beekeeping class for beginners.
 While it wasn't a hands-on class, it was still packed with information - and I do mean packed.
 My head was already swimming by lunchtime, seriously.